Azure/aca-dotnet-workshop/docs/aca/06-aca-dapr-bindingsapi/index.md

         - We are using `secretRef` when setting the metadata `storageAccessKey`.
 The value `external-azure-storage-key` represents the AKV secret created earlier

-#### 6. Create SendGrid Output Binding Component file matching Azure Container Apps Specs
+#### 6. Create SendGrid Output Binding Component File Matching Azure Container Apps Specs

 Add a new file under the **aca-components** use the yaml below: